tillioss/prompt-eval-tool/README.md

 2. **Configure models**:
    - Select a **Judge Model** for evaluation (with temperature control)
    - Select a **Generator Model** for answer generation (with temperature control)
+   - **Note:** If you check the "Use Structured Output (Gemini)" checkbox, a warning will appear reminding you to keep it unticked and use Pydantic validation instead

 3. **Select prompt type**:
    - **EMT (Emotion Matching Task)**: Generate intervention plans based on class performance scores